tekknolagi/tekknolagi.github.com/_posts/2025-03-10-lattice-bitset.md

 Python, and build our way up to roughly what Cinder has (and we could go further from there).

+Note that this post is about a *compiler internal* view of SSA value types and nothing to do with surface level type annotations.
+We'll use Python code snippets (as if they were IR) to sketch ideas, though.

 ## Types as sets

 Types, as a concept, name sets of objects---sets of instances.
 Some types (say,